elk-audio/elk-docs/documents/sushi_configuration_format.md

     * **“path”** - The path to an external plugin.
 For VST 2, this is the path to the dynamic library, for VST 3 it is the path to the plugin directory.
 Not valid for internal plugins, or for natively hosting LV2.
     * **"uri"** - This is instead of "path", for natively hosting LV2 plugins.
 The LV2 standard requires that plugins are accessed through the LV2 platform tools, not directly.
 The paths where these platform tools search for plugins is on Linux defined with the LV2_PATH environment variable.
     * **“uid”** - For internal plugin this has the format “sushi.testing.plugin_name”.
 For VST 3 plugins, this is the string id of the plugin to load, as multiple plugins can be packaged inside one plugin folder/binary.
 Not valid for VST 2 plugins.

+## Master Tracks
+**“master_tracks”** - Tracks added at the beginning or end of the audio processing chain
+* **"pre"** - A master track that processes audio inputs before being routed to regular tracks (optional).
+    * **“name”** - Name of the track, must be unique.
+    * **“plugins”** - A list of plugin objects that will be added to the track in the order specified here.
+See the Tracks section above for a more detailed description.
+* **"post"** - A master track that processes audio after mixing down regular tracks (optional).
+    * **“name”** - Name of the track, must be unique.
+    * **“plugins”** - A list of plugin objects that will be added to the track in the order specified here.
+See the Tracks section above for a more detailed description.

 ## MIDI
 **“midi”** - MIDI connections to and from tracks and plugins.